jesus-alastria/alastria-platform/en/Alastria-Core-Technical-Platform.md

 Soon, the underlying technology powering these systems started to find applicability in other environments where the requirements for decentralization were not so high, even though it was required a high level of collaboration among peers (typically enterprises), higher than what was possible with the current centralized technologies.
 A set of distributed systems started to appear with some characteristics that were not possible before, with numerous fields of application and with enormous potential for innovation.

-A class of these systems is what is known as Private Consortiums Blockchains, because they have the objective to improve efficiency in the creation of consortiums or groups of companies and entities, without the existence of centra entities which operate a centralized database or transactional system, acting as the central point to which all other entities have to connect.
+A class of these systems is what is known as Private Consortium Blockchains, because they have the objective to improve efficiency in the creation of consortiums or groups of companies and entities, without the existence of central entities which operate a centralized database or transactional system, acting as the central point to which all other entities have to connect.
 In this sense, we can say that private consortium blockchains allow the implementation of the P2P paradigm among companies, instead of among individuals, as it was the original objective of Bitcoin.

 Two of the most widely used technologies for private consortiums are Quorum and Hyperledger Fabric (or simply Fabric).
 In order to understand the pros and cons of the different technologies, it is first convenien to analyze some of the characteristics of blockchain systems, public and private, and how Ethereum, Quorum and Fabric approach each of those characteristics.